 Capitec Bank customers appreciate this attention to detail, and it shows that the bank values them.
 If all is in order, then customers get their tickets and can then enter the office.

 To further reduce service times and deliver good customer service, existing customers can swipe their Global One card through the card reader on the Qmatic kiosk.
 The bank uses this identification step to process all back-end work to ensure that they are 100% prepared for the meetings.
 When bank officers are prepared in this way, overall transaction time is reduced, and they are better placed to up-sell and cross-sell additional products.
 In addition, customers get personal service, and there is a motivation for having the Global One card, which is the most widespread card in South Africa.

-Another interesting feature is use of the Capitec Bank logo.
-Its red and blue colors, together with the central negative space, symbolizes the branch office’s flow, where each side represents a division; here, blue is for quick transactions and red for consultations and services.
-These are clearly divided by the customer waiting area, which is situated under a bright sky light.
+Another interesting feature is the use of the Capitec Bank logo.
+Its red and blue colors, together with the central negative space, symbolize the branch office’s flow, where each side represents a division; here, blue is for quick transactions, and red is for consultations and services.
+These are clearly divided by the customer waiting area, which is situated under a bright skylight.